FilWisher/gitworks/README.md

  - hashes the file contents
  - stores it in .git/objects/\<ab\>/\<cde..xyz\> (where \<ab\> is the first 2 letters of hash and <cde..xyz> is the rest of the hash)
  - stores it in the .git/index with "filename\thash"
+ - if you stage changes to a file that has already been staged, git will look in the index to see if the file has been staged already.
+If so, it replaces the hash associated with the file.

 git stores directories:
  - list of type\tname\thash\n